HEtothe/datagrab/README.md

 ## Getting it

-To download web_connect, either fork this github repo or simply use Pypi via pip.
+To download datagrab, either fork this github repo or simply use Pypi via pip.

 ## Using it